 The total present worth at rate over periods has a closed form.
-Let (the adjusted interest rate that’s left after stripping growth).
+Let (the adjusted interest rate left after stripping growth).
 Then

 When exactly (growth matches interest), the discount and growth exactly cancel and the present worth is .